ivaivalous/jenxt/README.md

 `jenxt` is the main executable.
 It starts the server and listens for incoming requests.
 `jenxt.json` is the file where you configure the system. `scripts` contains all your user scripts.

-To use Jenxt, you simply create Groovy scripts and place them in the scripts directory.
+To use Jenxt, simply create Groovy scripts and place them in the scripts directory.
 Scripts are normal Groovy Jenkins would understand, with some special annotations to register them with the Jenxt server.
 You'll learn about this later.

 To start using Jenxt, first edit `jenxt.json`: